 If you’re going to create a series of videos, planning ahead becomes even more important.
 At Lemonlight, when we work with franchise (or multiple-location) clients, we recommend filming unique opening or ending calls to action for each location.
 We cut each video, and when we begin advertising, we use the one that speaks directly to the local audience to create a personal connection.

-Last year, we worked with BurgerFi, a burger chain headquartered in Florida to build excitement around its release of a new sandwich.
-We produced a series of social media videos that led up to the big announcement.
+When we worked with BurgerFi, a burger chain headquartered in Florida that wanted to build excitement around its release of a new sandwich, we produced a series of social media videos that led up to the big announcement.
 Before that, we were in Connecticut shooting preroll for Pure Barre (great for working off those cheeseburgers).
 Neither of these projects would have been possible without careful planning.

 Maybe you’re only up for making one video to see how you like it.
 If you plan your video marketing strategy in advance, even a single video can be pretty versatile.